Advising Roles and Responsibilities

 Academic advising is a partnership.
 Understanding your role and responsibilities as an advisee is essential to developing a productive relationship with your advisor.

 • Be Proactive!
 Contact your advisor to schedule meetings.
-Don’t forget to schedule an advising meeting prior to registration week–check the academic calendar for the advising week dates!!
+Don’t forget to schedule an advising meeting before registration week–check the academic calendar for the advising week dates!!

 • Be Prepared!
 Come to your advising meetings ready to communicate your interests and goals.
 Review the requirements for graduation, including general education requirements.
 When you declare a major or minor, learn the requirements for that major or minor.
 If an upcoming meeting will include semester planning, construct a tentative course plan and bring it to the meeting.

 • Be Receptive!
+Your advisor will likely refer you to another resource or office on campus at some point.
 While advisors are expected to understand graduation requirements and be knowledgeable about academic policies, no single advisor can be expected to provide all of the information students will need during their years at PC.
-It is likely that at some point your advisor will refer you to another resource or office on campus.
 Be sure to note these recommendations and share with your advisor the steps you took and the guidance you received.

 • Be Engaged!
 Take time to think about the goals you would like to accomplish this year and beyond.
-Be an advocate for your own education by actively seeking information needed for your academic success and appropriately using academic and other campus resources.
-Use DegreeWorks to chart your own progress toward your degree.
+Actively seeking information needed for your academic success and appropriately using academic and other campus resources.
+Use DegreeWorks to chart your progress toward your degree.

 • Be Connected!
-Share your goals, thoughts, questions, and concerns with your advisor.
-Your advisor and administrative offices send important information to students’ PC email addresses, so check your PC email regularly.
-Update your advisor if there are changes in your academic progress, schedule, or goals.
+Advisors and administrative offices send important information to students’ PC email addresses, so check your PC email regularly.
+Share your goals, thoughts, questions, and concerns with your advisor, and update your advisor if there are changes in your academic progress, schedule, or goals.
 Using DegreeWorks, review your progress toward your degree with your advisor.

 Responsibilities of the Academic Advisor